Soon Hing v. Crowley: Law

-The plaintiff had been arrested by the defendant, the Chief of Police of the City and County of San Francisco, for an alleged violation of an ordinance of the board of supervisors of that municipality.
-The ordinance prohibited the washing and ironing in public laundries and wash houses within defined territorial limits from ten o'clock at night to six in the morning.
+The City and County of San Francisco instituted a ordinance prohibiting the washing and ironing in public laundries and wash houses within defined territorial limits from ten o'clock at night to six in the morning.
+The intent of the law was to crack down on Asian American laundromats during a period of heightened anti-Asian bias in the United States.